mathsaey/skitter/README.md

-Skitter is a reactive workflow system: it makes it possible to define data processing pipelines which respond to incoming data automatically by combining _components_ into a _workflow_.
+Skitter is a reactive workflow system: it makes it possible to define data processing pipelines which respond to incoming data automatically by combining _operations_ into a _workflow_.

-A key difference between Skitter and other related technologies is the notion of a _distribution strategy_: components in a Skitter workflow specify a strategy which defines how the component is distributed over a cluster at runtime.
+A key difference between Skitter and other related technologies is the notion of a _distribution strategy_: operations in a Skitter workflow specify a strategy which defines how the operation is distributed over a cluster at runtime.
-This enables developers to select the appropriate distribution strategy for a component for a given situation.
+This enables developers to select the appropriate distribution strategy for an operation for a given situation.
 Strategies can be implemented from scratch or built based on existing strategies.